p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-S_checklist.md

 ## 15 Total records: Document the total number of records identified from each database and other information sources

 Please consult the [Appraisal Log](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/Appraisal_Log.md).

+Also, this information is available from flow diagrams in the latest summary posts at the [Zheln website](https://zheln.com).

 ## 16 Deduplication: Describe the processes and any software used to deduplicate records from multiple database searches and other information sources